 - It does not perform Capacity Planning.
-BEST/1 is a capacity planner available for the iSeries 400.
 A Capacity Planner: - Performs extensive analytic or simulation modeling - Often models detailed transaction level interactions - Uses detailed performance data collected from an actual customer system - Projects transaction response times - It does not perform system configuration.
 A system configurator: - Performs extensive hardware option and combinatorial checking - Accounts for all features, cards, racks, etc. of a complete system (order) - May provide total system pricing information - Does not provide performance sizing projections - There are many workloads that do not presently exist in the IBM eServer Workload Estimator. - Some may be added in future releases as performance sizing information is understood - Some my not be added due to inability to represent workload performance parameters useable by the intended audience (i.e. not requiring a Subject Matter Expert to answer the questions) - Some (like many ERPs) have much more accurate sizing vehicles (i.e. ERP Competency Centers) and are best not to attempt to duplicate